-- Employees enrolled in university health coverage during 2016, and employees not enrolled, but considered full-time as defined by the ACA during 2016,
+- Employees enrolled in university health coverage during the tax year, and employees not enrolled, but considered full-time as defined by the ACA during the tax year

-- A retiree or surviving dependent enrolled in university health coverage during 2016,
+- A retiree or surviving dependent enrolled in university health coverage during the tax year

-- A non-employee graduate student fellow or non-employee postdoctoral fellow enrolled in university health coverage during 2016, and
+- A non-employee graduate student fellow or non-employee postdoctoral fellow enrolled in university health coverage during the tax year

-- A COBRA participant enrolled in university health coverage during 2016.
+- A COBRA participant enrolled in university health coverage during the tax year

 Employees, retirees and other covered individuals are responsible for providing a copy of Form 1095-C to covered family members listed on the form, if they request it.